 Where to Stay in Mammoth Lakes

-There is no wrong place to stay in Mammoth Lakes; it comes down to your accommodation style and type of vacation you have planned.
+There is no wrong place to stay in Mammoth Lakes; it comes down to your accommodation style and the type of vacation you have planned.
 The town is surrounded by the breathtaking scenery that draws visitors to Mammoth, so you will never feel far from the adventure.

 Mammoth Lakes town is also pretty compact and easy to navigate.
 There is a very efficient free transit system that can transport you wherever you need to go, so getting around isn’t an issue.